-The last date for filing ITR online or offline is July 31st of the Financial Year immediately succeeding the one for which returns are to be filed.
-Due date for filing returns of Financial Year 2018-19 is 31st July, 2019.
+The last date for filing online income tax return or offline is July 31st of the Financial Year immediately succeeding the one for which returns are to be filed.
+Due date for efiling income tax returns of Financial Year 2018-19 is 31st July, 2019.

 Firstly, it is important to know the eligibility of the taxpayer before filing income tax returns.
 As per the Income Tax Act, the following conditions apply to mandate taxpayers for filing income tax in India:

-- As per the age, individuals are mandated for filing income tax if their gross annual income is more than the amount shown:
+- As per the age, individuals are mandated for income tax e filing if their gross annual income is more than the amount shown: